bakervm/bakervm/docs/reserved_memory.md

 # Reserved memory
-In generell the first 20 slots of the value-index are reserved by the system.
+In general the first 20 slots of the value-index are reserved by the system.
 That that the user value-index begins at `$vi(20)`.
 Space in the user value-index has to be allocated.
 To allocate space in the user value-index, you have to advance the base pointer `$bp` by adding an address to it.
 So by writing:
 ```
 push $st, @7
 add $bp, $st